calstar/ellie-ground/README.md

 2022 Eillie Hot-firing Electronics control

 ## Summary
-**DAQboard.ino** file commands the ESP32 that reads data from sensors and commands from the COM Board, and sends data in a package to the COM Board
+**DAQboard.ino** file commands the ESP32 that reads data from sensors and commands from the COM Board, and sends data in a package to the COM Board.

 **COMBoard.ino** file commands the ESP32 that receives data in a package from the DAQ  Board, sends commands to the DAQ Board, and sends data to MATLAB for plotting and data-saving purposes through the serial port.